 How the site for the clickable URI is resolved

-This article explains how Coveo for Sitecore determines the site in the clickable URI at indexing and at query time.
-It also provides guidelines for troubleshooting issues when you get unexpected host names in your computed clickable URIs.
+This article explains how the site portion of a clickable URI is resolved at indexing and query time.
+It also provides troubleshooting guidelines for unexpected clickable URIs.

 How the site is resolved at indexing time